 —Gayle Brandeis won Barbara Kingsolver’s Bellwether Prize for Fiction in Support of a Literature of Social Change with her novel The Book of Dead Birds (HarperCollins).
 She is the author of several books of poetry and prose.

-My poetry chapbook CRACK OPEN/EMERGENCY is also available.
+My poetry chapbook CRACK OPEN/EMERGENCY is also available, published in 2020.

 Although the language of Karen Poppy’s poetry is beautifully lyric and classical pure, she wants us to attend to her silences—the spaces between words, between lines, between stanzas and poems.
 A lawyer, she knows how cruelly words can be divided against themselves, that one can become “ashamed that you did not believe less” in them.
 But her silence is indisputable and clear.
 It fills us with “noiseless ecstasy.”